 The interior is custom painted and the lighting is custom… even the front case lighting is custom (the ones that came with the case were crappy and didn’t work right).

 Studios and people’s lives change all the time.
 This setup may stay like this for years or may change a month after posting this or may be discontinued if circumstances for creating music change.
-After all, this studio is only two years old and the last time I had a setup like this was over ten years ago, pictured below (notice the same Korg PadKontrol and RCA Dimensia are still being used).
+After all, this setup is only two years old and the last time I had a setup like this was over ten years ago, pictured below (notice the same Korg PadKontrol and RCA Dimensia are still being used).

-But this article should be interesting for those into music hardware for Reason.
+This article should be interesting for those into music hardware for Reason.
 For years, nearly all of my music creation has been done via laptops.
 But with the introduction of Reason rack extension devices, interfaces for bridging hardware like the Push with Reason and affordable, motorized mixers, using Reason with hardware has become crazy fun.

 Later. – MJ